 15. Use hashtags when you comment

-Whenever you post a comment or message on LinkedIn – for an update, publishing Pulse articles, or commenting on others’ articles – use hashtags.
+Whenever you post an update, publish Pulse articles, or comment on others’ articles, use hashtags.

 Hashtags are used to categorize relevant keywords and phrases.
 They are a way to label themes or topics in social media messages, to categorize them and make messages with these keywords easier to find and follow online.

 In other words, hashtags used with keywords make them show up more easily in search.
-If you post a comment or message using hashtags, people looking for information about those keywords will be more likely to find your messages and view your profile.
+If you post an update or comment using hashtags, people looking for information about those keywords will be more likely to find your messages and view your profile.